Summer

 Speech

-High School Speech ( Grades 9-12) –This two-week high school course (grades 9-12) is dedicated to teaching public speaking skills.
+High School Speech (9-12) This two-week high school course for grades 9-12 is dedicated to teaching public speaking skills.
 Taught by an experienced speech and debate coach, this class will prepare even the shy student to be able to speak in public situations.
 Students will present a variety of impromptu as well as prepared speeches.
-Students will also learn how to constructively critique other students and how to accept constructive critique.
-Speech counts as ½-credit on the high school transcript.
-Textbook: BJU’s Sound Speech – we have a classroom set.
-Class is limited to 10 students.
+Students will learn how to constructively critique other students and how to accept constructive criticism.
+Speech counts as 1/2-credit on the high school transcript.
+Textbook: BJU Speech.
+HEP has copies of the books to share with students.
+The course is limited to 10 students.

 Cost: $399